kipngenohaaron/CodeChallenge_wk3/README.md

 ## Setup

-To run Flatdango Movie TheaterApp locally, follow these steps:
+To run Flatdango Movie App locally, follow these steps:

 #### You need to have vs-code, git installed in your machine, db.json server installed and postman